-Elite Airways will ensure that passengers on board a flight experiencing an extended tarmac delay are notified as to the status of the delay every 30 minutes; including when possible the reason for the delay and the expected departure (wheels-up) time for the flight.
+Elite Airways will ensure that passengers on board a flight experiencing an extended tarmac delay are notified as to the status of the delay when the delay exceeds 30 minutes, and are provided with updates when additional information becomes available.
+Updates will include, when possible, the reason for the delay and the expected departure (wheels-up) time for the flight.

-Elite Airways will ensure that passengers on a delayed flight will be notified, beginning 30 minutes after scheduled departure time (including any revised departure time that passengers were notified of prior to boarding) and every 30 minutes thereafter that the opportunity to deplane from an aircraft that is at the gate exists; or if located at another approved disembarkation point with the door open, when the opportunity to deplane actually exists.
+Elite Airways will ensure that passengers on a delayed flight will be notified 30 minutes after closure of the main cabin door that the opportunity to deplane from an aircraft that is at the gate exists.
+Passengers will be notified of the opportunity to deplane any time thereafter when the opportunity to deplane actually exists, unless:

 We'd also like our customers to be aware of certain customer service provisions during a flight experiencing an extended tarmac delay.